Tropidonophis dolasii

-Tropidonophis dolasii is a species of snake in the family Colubridae.
+Tropidonophis dolasii is a species of snake in the subfamily Natricinae of the family Colubridae.
 The species is endemic to Papua New Guinea.

 Etymology

 The specific name, dolasii, is in honor of Papua New Guinean, Dolasi Salepuna, for his field assistance.

 Habitat

-The preferred natural habitat of T. dolasii is forest in association with freshwater wetlands, at altitudes of 900–1,090 m.
+The preferred natural habitat of Tropidonophis dolasii is forest in association with freshwater wetlands, at altitudes of 900–1,090 m.